jerkar/springboot-plugin/README.md

 }
 ```

-Running this class performs :
+Running the main method or executing `jeka java#pack` performs :

 * Compilation and tests run
 * Generation of the original binary jar along its sources jar